 In 1962, the vessel was acquired by the Eklof Marine Corporation of Staten Island, New York.
 Where she was renamed as the Chem Trader.

-In 2001, she was acquired by Guyana based interests.
+In 2001, she was acquired by undisclosed interests based in Guyana.
 Where the vessel retained her name.
-Her current, and, or final disposition is unknown.
+However, her current, and or final disposition is unknown.
 The tanker had a capacity of 5,000(bbls).

 (Jeffery Schurr, Robert Mattsson)